What Is Psoriatic Arthritis?

 Age

-Psoriatic arthritis can develop at any age, but it most commonly occurs between the ages of 30 and 50.
-Unlike other forms of arthritis that tend to affect older adults, psoriatic arthritis can present in younger individuals.
-Early-onset psoriasis, which develops before the age of 30, is also associated with an increased risk of developing psoriatic arthritis.
+Psoriatic arthritis can develop at any age but most commonly occurs between 30 and 50.
+Unlike other forms of arthritis that affect older adults, psoriatic arthritis can present in younger individuals.
+Early-onset psoriasis, which develops before age 30, is also associated with an increased risk of psoriatic arthritis.

 Gender